DavideDeFeudis/fbw17-lots/projects/README.md

 #### The Stock trader

-- Write an app that displays current DAX Stock prices in real time (use a fake service for that)
+- Write an app that displays current DAX Stock prices in real time => the prices can be fake, no need to connect to a real stock price service here
 - Key concepts to learn
     - RealTime data with WebSockets / bidirectional data streams
     - Library Socket.io
     - Bonus:
         - Authentication
+            - OAuth and Social Login
-        - PayPal API
+        - PayPal Payment API
+        - Stripe Payment API
 - Project kickoff instructions
     - Write a backend which
         - randomly increases / decreases prices for each stock every second